tomrajda/CracowHighLowsTemp2021/README.md

 # CracowHighLowsTemp2021
-Data visualization of temperatures in Cracow on 2021
+Data visualization of temperatures in Cracow, Balice airport station on 2021

 Creates interactive data chart in .html format